BorgwardtLab/torch-pdb/docs/source/index.rst

 Who is torch-pdb for?
 ---------------------

 ``torch-pdb`` is intended for computational biologists and machine learning resarchers who need quick access to ML-ready curated datasets.
-To our knowledge, this is the largest repository of stready to use datasets with rich property annotations.
-Going beyond experimental structures, this is also making AlphaFold predicted structures for SwissProt and over a dozen organism proteomes.
+To our knowledge, this is the largest repository of ready-to-use datasets with rich property annotations.
+Going beyond experimental structures, we are also hosting datasets built on AlphaFold structures for SwissProt and over a dozen proteomes.

 .. toctree::
    :glob: